Module 08: Generation

 • Application-specific needs: Code generation wants precision, creative writing wants diversity

-Understanding generation is essential for building LLM applications.
+Understanding generation is essential.

 What You’ll Learn